buildingwithai/inbox-zero/error_log.md

 4.  **Prisma Generate:** Run `npx prisma generate` in `apps/web` to ensure the Prisma Client is up-to-date with the schema, though this is less likely the cause if the server isn't reachable.

 **Status:** Pending verification of database container status and `DATABASE_URL`.

+One of the errors we're having was because we had the sanity URL or ID, and it's for a blog so that we can write articles.
+The site map was trying to find it, but I got rid of it.